-The free-form part of question 17.d was evaluated manually for a pseudo-random set of 303 responses.4 The selection of the 303 pseudo-random responses was performed in such a way that the number of responses from any particular category of respondent (question 1) was proportional to the number of responses from that category in the total set of questionnaires received.
+The free-form part of question 17.d was evaluated manually on the pseudo-random set of 303 responses described in the introduction to this report.
 An analysis of the full set of answers to question 17.d may be undertaken after the Ghana meeting.

-3 Question 12 asks whether respondent thinks that the data elements used in .com, .net, and .org should be available uniformly in country code top-level domains, and asks for reasons for respondent's opinion.
+4 Question 12 asks whether respondent thinks that the data elements used in .com, .net, and .org should be available uniformly in country code top-level domains, and asks for reasons for respondent's opinion.
 This question will be evaluated elsewhere.